csb6/editorial/README.md

 # Editorial

-A text editor for your terminal.
+A text editor for your terminal, written in C++17.

 ## Key Bindings